IRCSS/UnityRaymarching/README.md

 This repo contains experimetns that raymarch a volume in Unity.
 For more explanation, have alook at this post: https://medium.com/@shahriyarshahrabi/raymarching-in-unity-59c72664252a

+Added also support for shadow mapping casted by rasterized objects on the ray marched volumes.
+More here: https://medium.com/@shahriyarshahrabi/custom-shadow-mapping-in-unity-c42a81e1bbf8

 ![screenshot](https://i.imgur.com/jl0OTh8.gif)

 Known Issues